 Human history in the Sun River canyon goes back possibly 12,000 years.
 The oldest stories tell of early First Nations tribes, primarily Crow, Salish, and Blackfeet, who hunted the abundant elk, deer, and migrating buffalo along the rich watershed of the Sun River also known as the “Medicine” River.
 Early man came through here, as well as historical Native tribes from both sides of the mountains, and they left their marks to tell their story.

 The site is near the junction of two important trails.
 One is the Old North Trail that runs north-south from near Edmonton, Alberta into northern Mexico.
 The other comes across the mountains east and west and is called “Raising Dust Trail” by the Blackfoot.

-Tribes like the Flathead, Pend d’Oreille, Kutenai, Nez Perce and others from the Plateau area on the west side of the mountains came through here to hunt the buffalo of the plains.
-From here they could send out their scouts to see if the Blackfoot were in the area and decide if a peace could be made.
+Tribes like the Flathead, Pend d’Oreille, Kutenai, Nez Perce, and others from the Plateau area on the west side of the mountains came through here to hunt the buffalo of the plains.
+From this location, they would send out their scouts out in the area to see if the Blackfoot were in around and then decide if a peace could be made with them.

 Or if the Blackfoot were elsewhere they might just be able to complete their hunt and be back across the mountains before being discovered.
 Dragging their travois with horses or dogs, the dust could be seen for miles.

 The Blackfeet called the Sun River Valley the “best game country west of the Mississippi” and “Corner of the World” because of the Rocky Mountains to the south and to the west that channeled the wildlife into the Valley.
 However, the quality of the hunting grounds caused frequent conflicts between the tribes inhabiting the area.